notthetup/blog/_posts/2007-07-21-unboxing-the-zoom-h4.md

 ---
-title: Unboxing the Zoom H4!!
+title: Unboxing the Zoom H4!
 categories:
  - Audio
 ---

-Behold my newest Toy!!!!
+Behold my newest Toy!!

 This is [the Zoom H4][0].
 It's a portable stereo audio recorder.